Adarshtiwari10/Password_audit/README.md

 - **Common Passwords List**: Update `data/common_passwords.txt` to customize the list of common passwords.
 - **Batch Input**: Place your password files in the `sample/` directory for batch processing.

-🤝 Contributing

-Pull requests and suggestions are welcome!
-Please open issues for bugs or feature requests.

 📄 License